tblsoft/solr-cmd-utils/README.md

 # solr-cmd-utils

-## Todo's
-* Documentation for installation
-* improve help menu for the command line options
-* documentation for all the available functions

 ## Installation
 Assuming you want to install the lib to the `~/dev/solr-cmd-utils` directory, you have to do the following tasks: